-POLICY AND CRITERIA FOR THE INCLUSION OF NAMES ON THE ROLL OF HONOUR FOR THE FIREFIGHTERS MEMORIAL, THE BOOKS OF REMEMBRANCE AND ON THE TRUST’S WEBSITE
+POLICY AND CRITERIA FOR THE INCLUSION OF NAMES ON THE ROLL OF HONOUR FOR THE FIREFIGHTERS MEMORIAL ANDTHE BOOK OF REMEMBRANCE.

-The following policy and criteria shall apply to all records maintained by The Trust, to those names depicted on the Firefighters Memorial in London and the entries in the Books of Remembrance, which are held in the Fire Services Chapel, located within the Fire Service College, Moreton-in-Marsh, Gloucestershire.
+The following policy and criteria shall apply to all records maintained by The Trust, to those names depicted on the Firefighters Memorial in London and the entries in the Book of Remembrance.

 All names on the Memorial and entries in the Books of Remembrance prior to 10 August 2000 and to 28 October 2014 were subject to different criteria.
 Any new names identified for consideration will be subject to the policy and criteria in this document.
 In any case of doubt, The Trust will make the final decision with regard to accepting a name for its records upon the recommendation of The Trust Archivist.